apify/n8n-nodes-apify-content-crawler/README.md

 # n8n Nodes - Apify integration

-This is an n8n community node that integrates [Apify](https://apify.com) with your n8n workflows, so you can run Apify Actors, extract structured data from websites, and automate complex web scraping tasks.
+This is an n8n community node that integrates [Apify](https://apify.com) [Website Content Crawler](https://apify.com/apify/website-content-crawler) with your n8n workflows.

-[Apify](https://apify.com) is a platform for developers to build, deploy, and publish web automation tools, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) tool for AI workflow automation that allows you to connect various services.
+Use this node to run the Website Content Crawler, configure its input, and fetch results directly in your workflows.

+[Website Content Crawler](https://apify.com/apify/website-content-crawler) is an Apify Actor that can perform a deep crawl of one or more websites and extract text content from the web pages.
+It is useful to download data from websites such as documentation, knowledge bases, help sites, or blogs.

 ## Table of contents